 Spirit Lead — This is a non-meet position.
 This person assists Coach(es) with spirit ideas and season spirit calendar.
 Coordinates spirit activity volunteers, helps appropriately engage swimmers, coaches & parents in spirit activities.
 Ideas (to Head Coach or Spirit Lead from any team member) on building team’s winning spirit & Orca pride always appreciated!

 Starter — Prior to first meet ensures the starting equipment is in working order.
 Begins each event by advising swimmers, judges, and timers of the specific event by name, heat number, and/or appropriate stroke or order of strokes.
-Works with Meet Director & Aquatic Director on any announcements needing to be made regarding the combining of heats or any other meet changes.
+Works with Meet Director & Head Coach on any announcements needing to be made regarding the combining of heats or any other meet changes.
 The starter & announcer work in conjunction with one another to set the pace of the meet.
 Home meets only, although sometimes used as “fill-in” at away meets.

 Timer — Timers work in 2 shifts per meet, home & away.
 Duties include: operating and reading a stopwatch, paying attention to the starter such that a fair & accurate time can be recorded consistently for all swimmers, double-checking swimmer’s name prior to recording on time sheet.
 If you don’t mind getting splashed once in a while, this is where the front line action is!